Emmanuel96/Medical_Insurance_Charge_Estimator/README.md

 To run this project you will need to install the following:

-1. Python 3.5 and above
+1. Python 3.5 or above
 2. Scikit-learn
 3. Numpy
 4. Pandas